rabbitmq/cluster-operator/docs/examples/mtls/README.md

 kubectl apply -f rabbitmq.yaml
 ```

-## Peer verification
+## Enabling Mutual Peer Verification ("mTLS")

-With mTLS enabled, any clients that attempt to connect to the RabbitMQ server that present a TLS certificate will have that
+With client peer verification enabled, any clients that attempt to connect to the RabbitMQ server that present a TLS certificate will have that
 certificate verified against the CA certificate provided in `spec.tls.caSecretName`.
 This is because the RabbitMQ configuration option
 `ssl_options.verify_peer` is enabled with mTLS by default.

-If you require RabbitMQ to reject clients that do not present certificates by enabling `ssl.options.fail_if_no_peer_cert`,
+To reject client connections that do not present a certificate, enable `ssl.options.fail_if_no_peer_cert`,
 this can be done by editing the RabbitmqCluster object's spec to include the field in the `additionalConfig`:

 ```yaml